mapooon/PetFace/README.md

 ### Our PetFace dataset, code in this repository, and pretrained models are  **for non-commercial research purpose only**.

 # Changelog
+[2024/08/14] PetFace was selected as an ORAL presentation at ECCV2024🎉
 [2024/07/27] Pretrained models, training code, and evaluation were released.
 Also, "split" folder is updated.
 [2024/07/19] This repository was released.